the-deep-learners/TensorFlow-LiveLessons/README.md

 #### 3.4 Classic ConvNet Architectures -— LeNet-5

-* apply the theory learned in the previous section to create a [deep convolutional net for image classification](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/lenet_in_keras.ipynb) that is inspired by the classic LeNet-5 neural network introduced in section 1.1
+* apply the theory learned in the previous section to create a deep convolutional net for image classification ([lenet_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/lenet_in_keras.ipynb)) that is inspired by the classic LeNet-5 neural network introduced in section 1.1

 #### 3.5 Classic ConvNet Architectures -— AlexNet and VGGNet

-* classify color images of flowers with two very deep convolutional networks inspired by contemporary prize-winning model architectures: [AlexNet](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/alexnet_in_keras.ipynb) and [VGGNet](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/vggnet_in_keras.ipynb)
+* classify color images of flowers with two very deep convolutional networks inspired by contemporary prize-winning model architectures: AlexNet ([alexnet_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/alexnet_in_keras.ipynb)) and VGGNet ([vggnet_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/vggnet_in_keras.ipynb))

 #### 3.6 TensorBoard and the Interpretation of Model Outputs